JStefanik9631/theros/content/Theros Campaign 1/Players/Reginald Hidden.md

 9. Sought advice from [[Tedkah]] regarding repentance.
 Traveled to the top of the [[Katachthon Mountains]] and was struck by lightning twice.
 10. A man and woman in red robes found him close to death.
 The woman tried to help him, but the man knocked him unconscious.
 He later woke up bandaged and found a small piece of a red robe that smelled like flowers.
 11. Received a message from [[Keranos]] through [[Tedkah]] stating: "Slay the Lightbringer!
 He spreads false hoods in my name and must be dealt with.
 You now have something of his, use it to find him."
+12. Asked [[Tedkah]] about the poem, he did not have much insight.
+13. Said a prayer to [[Keranos]]: "[[Keranos]], I have been gaining knowledge recently and am trying to follow in your ways.
+I request information about what I experienced on the mountain (woman and man).
+(Reginald has a crush on that lady cause she healed him from death).
+I would like to know how to find and stop the [[Lightbringer]], who is the [[Lightbringer]]?
+What should I do about the poem about [[Phenax]] and the poem?"
+14. Investigated the red cloth and found that it was manufactured in [[Akros]].